A special place in the south of Spain

 A unique cave in Andalusia

-The town of Almeria with its narrow streets is over 1000 years old.
-A large section of the town was destroyed in 1522 by an earthquake.
+The town of Almeria, with its narrow streets, is over 1000 years old.
+An earthquake destroyed a large section of the town in 1522.
 Within 30 km (to the north) from the old town, is the largest protected coastal area in Andalucía.
 The natural park is called Cabo de Gata-Nijar Natural Park.

 The old castle of Almeria